 Something we also need to keep in mind as parents is that your Plebe will depend on their Company’s rules and culture.
 Every Company is different, so where you Plebe may be required to do something one way, their friend may not have the same requirement or may do things in a completely different way.
 As previously mentioned in other posts, things will be Company dependent so your best source of information once the ACYear begins will be YOUR PLEBE.
 Don’t be afraid to ask, but you will need to learn to prioritize your questions as well.
 What can wait until a later time?
 Do they need to know this specific thing with an exam or test looming before them?
 Is it a question that can wait or is it absolutely urgent?
 Remember that their time is very limited.

-Another thing that Plebes will be responsible for are the Firstie Boards (bulletin boards).
+The Upperclass give responsibilities to their Plebes and they will get creative thinking of things for Plebes to do in order to obtain their signature.
+My Mids had to sing, impersonate, recite and do a myriad of things to get his signatures, but for the most part, it was good-natured fun, although not always easy.
+Another Plebes responsibility are the Firstie Boards (bulletin boards).
 They will either be assigned a board to do or will be able to request a board (depends on Company).
 They will be given a deadline and they will have to complete the board according to a predetermined design (again, depends on Company).
 If the board is approved by the Firstie and Training staff they are good to go, but both of my Plebes have had to re-do their Boards for one reason or another, so don’t be surprised if that happens too.

 Also, as the AcYear gets underway, my advice would be that if your Plebe is having difficulty with a class, they should get help early if needed.
 The Academy is unusual in that the students can ask for help and they will get it – directly from their professor, from study and help groups, friends, roommates, and there is also the Center for Academic Excellence http://www.usna.edu/AcCenter/ where they can get help and tutoring at no cost.
 It is better to get help early than to have to remediate or be on academic probation.

 The other thing I would like to mention is that you may eventually hear your Plebe say something like they feel they are not good enough anymore – everyone is better than me!
 You will have to help reassure them that they would not be at USNA if the Admissions Board would not have thought they were capable… Yes, the Academy is competitive, and yes, there will be those select few that are on “God’s List” 4.0 all the way, but you can remind your Plebe that pretty much EVERYONE at the Naval Academy came from the top 10% of their high school class.
 If you really think about it, everyone will fall into rank around where they were in high school – at least initially.
 So if your Plebe was #5 in their class, chances are they will rank somewhere in the middle of the pack – in the 500’s or so, so on and so forth.
 My husband always explains it like this: It is like going from high school sports straight to the major league sports.
 It is not that you are not good, it is that everyone there is that good and the best at what they do.
 It is a difficult thing for high achieving kids to take when they are used to being at the top and all of a sudden they are “just” average.
 NOT!
 They are just in the major leagues now!

-You may also find my Book, A USNA Mom’s Journal helpful – I go into details about the AC YEar and what to expect.
-The book is also helpful through Commissioning and contains things to consider as you prepare for Youngster Year, 2/C year, and Firstie Year with lots of Commissioning information, ideas, checklists and other resources.
-Additionally, if you are looking for some cool USNA spirit items. check out my Etsy shop on the Shop Navy tab.
+You may also find my book, A USNA Mom’s Journal helpful.
+It is available at the Midstore!
+I discuss details about the ACYear and in the Chapter entitled “What Happened?” what to expect when things don’t go as expected.
+The book also highlights each year through Commissioning and contains things to consider during Plebe year, as you prepare for Youngster Year, 2/C year, and Firstie Year with lots of Commissioning information, ideas, checklists and other resources.
+And if you are looking for unique N*avy spirit please visit my Shop Navy tab.

+I hope this post was helpful and helps you to feel empowered to support your Plebe and Mid.
 As always, I am here to help!
 GO NAVY!